ayomide2021/Marketing-Strategies-Optimization-/README.md

 •	Are there significant differences in engagement metrics (e.g., repeat purchases, time spent on the website, interaction with marketing campaigns) for each marketing channel and medium

+# Objectives

+The primary objective is to identify specific things that can be done to improve profitability.
+By the end of this project, the company expects to have a clear understanding of:
+•	The effectiveness of discounts in acquiring customers and improving customer retention.

+•	Key behavioural triggers and characteristics of retained customers.

+•	The overall profitability of each marketing channel.

 # Tech Used